SMTInterpol

 SMTInterpol is an SMT Solver that can compute Craig interpolants for various theories.
 The solver is developed at the Chair of Software Engineering at the University of Freiburg.

-The solver is written in Java and can be used on any operating system that supports Java Version 6.
+The solver is written in Java and can be used on any operating system that supports Java Version 8 or above.

 Status

-The current version of SMTInterpol is 2.0.
-It supports interpolation for the combination of the quantifier-free fragments of the theories of uninterpreted functions, linear real arithmetic, and linear integer arithmetic.
+The current version of SMTInterpol supports the combination of the theories of uninterpreted functions, bit-vector, linear real arithmetic, linear integer arithmetic, arrays including constant arrays, and datatypes.

 System Requirements

-SMTInterpol needs a Java 6 JRE.
+SMTInterpol needs a Java 8 JRE or above.
 No special hardware is necessary but depending on the input problem, a fast CPU and a good amount of RAM might be useful.

-SMTInterpol is developed by Jochen Hoenicke, Jürgen Christ, and Alexander Nutz in the context of the AVACS (Automatic Verification and Analysis of Complex Systems) project.
+SMTInterpol is developed by Jochen Hoenicke, Elisabeth Henkel and Tanja Schindler.
 If you have any questions, suggestions, or if you want to contribute, feel free to contact us.

 License